 Is your cloud infrastructure secure?
 VAPT for AWS, Azure, and GCP

-In today’s cloud-first world, the question isn’t if your infrastructure is at risk.
-It’s how prepared you are when attackers come knocking.
+In today’s cloud-first world, the question isn’t if your infrastructure is at risk, it’s how prepared you are when attackers come knocking.
+Whether you’re hosting your startup’s backend on AWS, scaling on Microsoft Azure, or building cross-cloud apps wi1th GCP, misconfigurations can lead to serious breaches.

 What is VAPT for Cloud Environments?

-- Identify misconfigurations and vulnerabilities across your cloud environment,
+- Vulnerability Assessment: Identifying misconfigurations and potential weaknesses across your entire cloud environment.Â

-- Simulate real-world attacks to test your cloud defences,
+- Penetration Testing: Simulating real-world attacks to test your cloud defenses and the resilience of your production data.Â

-Why Cloud Security is Different (and Often Overlooked)
+Why Cloud Security is Different?

-Cloud platforms are powerful, but complexity breeds risk.
-Here’s why many businesses miss the mark:
+Cloud platforms are powerful, but complexity often breeds risk.
+Many businesses operate under a false sense of security because they overlook the Shared Responsibility Model.Â

-- Shadow services like forgotten test VMs or databases go unpatched
+- Shadow IT/Services: Forgotten test VMs or databases go unpatched and unmonitored, creating backdoors into your network.Â

-- CI/CD pipelines often bypass security reviews in the name of speed
+- CI/CD Pipeline Weaknesses: Automation often bypasses critical security reviews in the name of deployment speed.Â

 Here’s what a typical cloud VAPT covers for each platform: